 The Hills Face Zone is a large planning zone in South Australia that restricts development in the Adelaide Foothills and Mount Lofty Ranges.
 As a result of this zone, there is an effective barrier between metropolitan Adelaide and the communities of the Adelaide Hills.
 It does not make sense for these two distinct areas to be represented by a metropolitan based electorate.
+This creates a dramatic physical and definitely a psychologically perceived barrier between the 'Hills' dwellers and 'Plains' folk.

 The Lower Lakes separate riverside communities including Goolwa, Milang and Currency Creek from the Division of Barker.
-This creates a true physical barrier between Mayo and Barker.
+Whilst there is closer cultural, recreational and rural feel between Mayo and Barker residents on the boundary between these electorates there is still a true physical barrier between Mayo and Barker.